deathwatchgaming/Unity-BasicNavigationControl/README.md

+ The "Compass" and or "Minimap" need some sort of "Player Controller" to work and are reliant on such, thus one would not be able to test such if they do not already have one to test stufff with.
+As such provided is just a simple "FirstPersonController" for testing stuff if the end-user needs such and does not already have something.

 REPO NOTE: The purpose of this new repository was decided upon recently when revisiting the several individual repositories in the past that I had with a variant of each part of this as individual repositories (ie: Compass repo,